![]() |

 2) Individuals are not entitled to be placed in an Earnfare slot.
 Earnfare slots shall be made available only as resources permit.

-3) To the extent resources permit, the Earnfare program will allow individuals to work for monthly payments and to improve their employability in order to succeed in obtaining employment.
+3) To the extent resources permit, the Earnfare program will allow individuals to work for monthly payments and to improve their employability to succeed in obtaining unsubsidized employment.

 c) Administration and Contracts

-3) The Illinois Department may enter into contracts with other public agencies, including State agencies, local governmental units, and not-for-profit community based organizations, to help develop Earnfare opportunities and otherwise administer the program.
+DHS may enter into contracts with other public agencies, including State agencies, local governmental units, and not-for-profit community-based organizations, to help develop Earnfare opportunities and otherwise administer the program.

 d) Notification and Referrals

-2) The Illinois Department, comprehensive providers and participating downstate units shall make referrals to the Earnfare program as follows:
+1) The Illinois Department, comprehensive providers and participating units shall make referrals to the Earnfare program as follows:

-B) Exempt and nonexempt food stamp individuals and individuals not receiving food stamps who are non-custodial parents of TANF children may be ordered by a court of competent jurisdiction to participate in the Earnfare Component.
+B) Individuals not receiving SNAP benefits who are non-custodial parents of TANF children may be ordered by a court of competent jurisdiction to participate in the Earnfare Component.

 C) Within 30 days after a request for an Earnfare referral: